DMM Belay Master 2 Review

 Our Analysis and Test Results

-More slack is inherently present in the system, and so the belay locker is allowed to more freely rotate if not attentively managed.
-We used the Belay Master 2 in conjunction with tube style belay devices like the Black Diamond ATC and Petzl Gri Gris while both lead and top rope belaying, and we found it to be intuitive and easy to use.
+When lead belaying, more slack is inherently present in the system, and so the belay locker is allowed to more freely rotate if not attentively managed.
+We used the Belay Master 2 in conjunction with tube style belay devices like the Black Diamond ATC, as well as with a Petzl GriGri, while both lead and top rope belaying, and we found it to be intuitive and easy to use.
 When using the pivoting plastic gatekeeper, the screw gate must be locked for the plastic gate to close, serving as a reminder that the gate is locked.
-The spine of the Belay Master 2 is fluted slightly, which prevents the Gri Gri or similar device from binding along the spine.
+The spine of the Belay Master 2 is fluted slightly, which prevents the GriGri or similar device from binding along the spine.

-Ease of Locking and Unlocking
+Ease of Unlocking and Locking

 The Belay Master 2 is not the easiest locker to open and close, as there are more moving parts to secure the gate into place for use.
 Because the pivoting arm must open completely to unscrew the gate, it is much more cumbersome to leave the belay device and locker attached to the rope in between climbers as is often done in indoor or outdoor top roping sessions.
-The Wild Country Ascent Lite performed better at this aspect.

-Other small locking carabiners like the Black Diamond Positron Screwgate work well as belay lockers for Gri Gri devices, and is much faster to open and closed.
+Other lockers work well as belay lockers for GriGri devices, and are much faster to open and closed.
 Some users, particularly those with larger hands, found it awkward to open the gate while the gate keeper was open, and were concerned about dropping it while high on the cliff.
 We agree, and would feel more vulnerable taking this carabiner on and off our belay loop on long routes.

 The downside to this closure is that to stow the locker away on your harness without the plastic gate keeper at risk of popping off while climbing, the carabiner must be locked and unlocked each time, an annoying task if doing anything besides single pitch climbing.

-The Belay Master 2 has adequate clearance to clip into assisted braking belay devices like the Petzl Gri Gri, as well as into tube style devices that require capturing one or two strands of rope as well as the keeper wire.
+The Belay Master 2 has adequate clearance to clip into assisted braking belay devices like the Petzl GriGri, as well as into tube style devices that require capturing one or two strands of rope as well as the keeper wire.
 Due to the plastic gatekeeper restricting where you can place your hand, the Belay Master 2 can feel easy to fumble when trying to clip large diameter gym ropes, and feels like it has a smaller useful clearance than it would seem at first glance.
-The Mad Rock Ultra-Tech HMS by comparison, had a similar sized gate opening but felt easier to clip because of its ergonomics.